stupxd/Cartomancer/README.md

 4. Restart the game to load the mod.

 ## Features
 1. Limit amount of cards visible in your deck pile, to make it appear smaller.
-Default limit is 100 cards, which can be modified in [settings.lua](settings.lua) file.
+Default limit is 100 cards, which can be modified in mod config menu.

 ![cards-pile-difference](git-assets/deck-pile.jpg)